His Lordship Most Rev. Thomas Hughes D. D.

 Thomas Hughes was a native of Hollymount, Co.
-Mayo, he was born on February 1st 1891.
-He began his education at Hollymount National School, Ballinrobe. [i]
+Mayo, he was born on 1st February 1891.
+He began his initial education at Hollymount National School, Ballinrobe.
+(1954 Page 139) [i]

 R. I. C.

-He joined the Royal Irish Constabulary, he was involved in Listowel Munity where he refused orders to kill suspects following their surrender, he later decided to leave the Constabulary.
-He was described in a later witness statement as ‘a gentle and brilliant six foot athlete’ [ii]
+He joined the Royal Irish Constabulary.
+He was involved in Listowel mutiny where he refused orders to kill suspects following their surrender, he later decided to leave the Constabulary.
+He was described in a later witness statement as ‘a gentle and brilliant six foot athlete.’ [ii]

-Fr.
-Hughes was Consecrated Bishop of Nepte on June 9th 1943.
-On April 18th 1950 he was appointed Bishop of Ondo Nigeria, West Africa. [vi] Later he joined the staff of St. Gregory’s College in Lagos, Nigeria he also served in the Archdiocese of Kaduna in Northern Nigeria.
-During 1934 the Prefecture was divided in two with Kaduna under Monsignor Thomas Hughes and Jos under Monsignor William Lumley.
-Also that year Monsignor Hughes became Vicar Apostolic of Ondo – Llorin. [vii]
+He later joined the staff of St. Gregory’s College in Lagos, Nigeria he also served in the Archdiocese of Kaduna in Northern Nigeria.
+During 1934 the prefecture was divided in two with Kaduna under Monsignor Thomas Hughes & Jos under Monsignor William Lumley. [viii]

 Following that year Monsignor Hughes became Vicar Apostolic of Ondo-Llorin. [ix]

 Bishop Hughes suffered from heart problems that caused his resignation as Bishop.[x]